 ARTICLE 26.
-NON-DISCRIMINATION:
+NON-DISCRIMINATION AND ANTI-HARASSMENT:

-- Section 1: The CITY and the UNION agree there shall be no discrimination against any employee because of race, age, creed, sex, religion, political or personal reason or affiliation.
-The Americans with Disabilities Act and the Family and Medical Leave Act, as amended from time to time, are hereby adopted. - Section 2: The CITY and the UNION further recognize the requirement that the CITY, a political subdivision of the State of Nevada, adopt an affirmative action program which will include goals, objectives and timetables for the recruitment, employment, training, upgrading, and all other related functions regarding minority employees and female employees.
+- Section 1: The CITY and the UNION agree there shall be no discrimination or harassment against any employee based on race, color, religion, sex, pregnancy, age, national origin or ancestry, disability, veteran status, sexual orientation, gender identity or expression, status as HIV positive, genetic information, political or personal reasons or affiliations per the NRS 288.270(f), or any other consideration protected by federal, state or local laws. - Section 2: The CITY and the UNION further recognize the requirement that the CITY, a political subdivision of the State of Nevada, adopt an affirmative action program which will include goals, objectives and timetables for the recruitment, employment, training, upgrading, and all other related functions regarding minority employees and female employees.
 The UNION will assist in the achievement of those goals and objectives of that program within this bargaining unit.

-Section 3: It is further agreed that the CITY and the UNION will comply with all applicable federal laws and executive orders pertaining to non-discrimination and equal employment opportunities.
+Section 3: It is further agreed that the CITY and the UNION will comply with all applicable federal and state laws, executive orders, and CITY policies pertaining to non-discrimination, anti-harassment and equal employment opportunities.